-The offsite work to be conducted by NORAM Engineering will treat concentrated lithium solution from the DLE portion of the pilot plant to produce lithium hydroxide and test the stripped leach solution for compatibility in recycling to the leaching portion of the plant.
+The final two steps are conducted by NORAM Engineering.
+These treat the concentrated lithium solution from the DLE portion of the Pilot Plant to produce lithium hydroxide and then test the stripped leach solution for compatibility for recycling to the leaching section of the Pilot Plant.